ProjectsKoryHasWorkedOn/2018_AoE_ECG_2nd_Edition/README.md

 * Berserkers and the axe thrower can wear less clothing than the others.
 * Janissaries must have their distinctive hats.
 * Woad berserkers must have their distinctive tattoos, pants, and neck torques.
-* Dervish should have a scimitar.
 * Samurai should have distinctive Japanese armor.
 * Teutonic Knights and Samurai are foot units.

 ### Art guidance for the heroes
-* Could use [Anachronism](https://www.ccgtrader.net/games/anachronism) for inspiration since it's of a similar art style to the AoE ECG
+* Could use [Anachronism](https://www.ccgtrader.net/games/anachronism) for inspiration since it's of a similar art style to the Age of Empires ECG

 ### Art style based on the civilization
 * African style: